The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 - Comfortable ride and impressively quiet

-The driving position itself is one of the best you’ll find in this type of vehicle.
-While the steering wheel sits plumb in line with centre of the driver’s chest, the seats have a huge range of adjustment and sink low to the floor to accommodate taller drivers.
+The driving position itself is one of the best you’ll find in this type of vehicle and the seats have a huge range of adjustment and sink low to the floor to accommodate taller drivers.

 At 520 litres, the luggage space on most models is pretty decent, although the load bay is quite shallow.
-Thankfully, the rear seats split and fold 40/20/40, if you want to carry longer items.
+Thankfully, the rear seats split and fold if you want to carry longer items.
 The hybrid model’s boot is narrower again, as some space is taken up to house its electric gubbins.
-In practical terms, this means you can only carry a golf bag with the rear seats in place if you load it in diagonally.

 Every Turismo has all-wheel drive and all but the base model ride on adaptive air suspension.
-On the diesel- and petrol-engined models, it’s an incredibly well-judged set-up, providing prodigious grip, immense high-speed stability and an ability to soak up most lumps and bumps with effortless ease.
+On the petrol-engined models, it’s an incredibly well judged set-up, providing prodigious grip, immense high-speed stability and an ability to soak up most lumps and bumps with effortless ease.

 Should you want to let your Turismo off the leash on a twisty road, its adaptive dampers and a clever anti-roll system stiffen up in microseconds to help keep things flat and stable when cornering.
 The fact that a car of this size and weight can change direction so sharply is a truly impressive achievement, while the sweetly weighted and flowing character of the steering further enhances the high levels of overall engagement.